-- Plug the cable attached to the AC adapter (1) into the DC In connector (2) on the computer. - Plug one end of the power cord (3) into the AC adapter. - Plug the other end of the power cord into an AC outlet.
+- 1 Plug the cable attached to the AC adapter (1) into the DC In connector (2) on the computer. - 2 Plug one end of the power cord (3) into the AC adapter. - 3 Plug the other end of the power cord into an AC outlet.
+The LED at the end of the power cord turns green (4) when the AC adapter is plugged in.

-use your notebook only with the supplied AC adapter.
+lose your notebook only with the supplied AC adapter.